Design your own wrought ironwork.

 400mm tall x 100mm wide

-Notice the scrolls are all 100mm wide, so fit in a gap of 100mm. but more important they have a height.
+Notice the scrolls are all 100mm wide, so fit in a gap of 100mm.
+But more important they have a height.
 Whilst i am stating the obvious here.
 The scroll at 300mm tall wont fit into a height gap of less that 300mm.
 It could be used on a 400mm tall bar. leaving 50mm of bar clear at the top and bottom.
 But you have the option as the bar is longer than the scroll of “sliding” it up or down the bar and welding where you want.

 Examples of S scroll use.

-Top decoration for gate or railing.
 Simple and cheaper alternative to railing heads.

 Welded in the gap between 2 bars, either as a pair or single set.